cruise-automation/k-rail/README.md

 ## No Anonymous Role Binding

 Enforcing the policy prevents the creation of namespace level role bindings that authorize unathenticated or anonymous users to access resources.

+## Invalid Pod Disruption Budget

+Prevent misconfigured pod disruption budgets from disrupting normal system maintenance such as node drains.
+Ensure that
+- minAvailable is less than the items replicas
+- maxUnavailable is bigger than 1

 # Configuration